Skip to content

 Include your USP in your website and all other marketing materials (like flyers and ads) so potential customers know why they should choose to work with you.

-Writing a business plan will help you start your plumbing company on the right foot and move in the right direction.
+Writing a business plan will help you start your plumbing company on the right foot and move in the right direction—including toward those goals you defined earlier.

-Most likely, you’ll also need a business plan to attract investors and secure financing for your business.
-Your plumbing business plan should include:
+You’ll also need a written business plan to attract investors and secure financing for getting started.
+A well-formed plumbing business plan should include:

 • Cover page with your business name, logo, and contact information